 Defining And Punishing Cybercrimes

 Unnoticed by many of us, it was in the news early this week that the House of Representative’s Committee on Information and Communications Technology approved a consolidated bill defining cybercrimes and providing safeguards and penalties to protect the privacy and confidentiality of certain types of information.
 The proposed law consolidated at least nine related bills on the subject (one of which also emphasized on the cost of a data breach) and will be known as The Cybercrime Prevention Act of 2011.
 Actually, a cybercrime bill was approved by the House of Representatives in the last Congress but failed to pass the Senate.
 This time, the Senate version of the proposed law is already on second reading.

-Under the bill, cybercrimes are categorized into offenses against the confidentiality, integrity and availability of computer data and systems, computer-related offenses, and content-related offenses.
+Under the bill, according to the defense lawyers fighting issues in Lemoyne, cybercrimes are categorized into offenses against the confidentiality, integrity and availability of computer data and systems, computer-related offenses, and content-related offenses.
 If finally passed and signed into law, the measure would penalize cyberstalking and defamation over social media.
 This means Internet libel will now be punishable under the proposed law.
 For more information on network security click over here.

 Computer forgery and computer-related fraud constitute computer-related offenses while cyber sex, unsolicited commercial communications, cyber defamation and cyber threats are included under content-related offenses.
 The amended definition of cyber pornography and cybersex deleted the portion defining them to include payments.
 The deletion makes lewd exhibition on cyberspace a crime per se.
 Hiring a lawyer from https://www.gblawmo.com/drug-crimes/ is one good idea for any kind of case that one might be fighting.